-- ZoneMinder.pm This is a general ZoneMinder container module.
+ZoneMinder.pm This is a general ZoneMinder container module.
 It includes the Base.pm, Config.pm Debug.pm, Database.pm, and SharedMem.pm modules described below.
 It also exports all of their symbols by default.
-If you use the other modules directly you have request which symbol tags to import. - ZoneMinder/Base.pm This is the base ZoneMinder perl module.
+If you use the other modules directly you have request which symbol tags to import.

+ZoneMinder/Base.pm This is the base ZoneMinder perl module.
 It contains only simple data such as version information.
-It is included by all other ZoneMinder perl modules - ZoneMinder/Config.pm This module imports the ZoneMinder configuration from the database. - ZoneMinder/Debug.pm This module contains the defined Debug and Error functions etc, that are used by scripts to produce diagnostic information in a standard format. - ZoneMinder/Database.pm This module contains database access definitions and functions.
-Currently not a lot is in this module but it is included as a placeholder for future development. - ZoneMinder/SharedMem.pm This module contains standard shared memory access functions.
+It is included by all other ZoneMinder perl modules

+ZoneMinder/Config.pm This module imports the ZoneMinder configuration from the database.

+ZoneMinder/Debug.pm This module contains the defined Debug and Error functions etc, that are used by scripts to produce diagnostic information in a standard format.

+ZoneMinder/Database.pm This module contains database access definitions and functions.
+Currently not a lot is in this module but it is included as a placeholder for future development.

+ZoneMinder/Event.pm This module contains functions to load, manipulate, delete, copy, move events.

+ZoneMinder/Filter.pm This module contains functions to load, execute etc filters.

+ZoneMinder/SharedMem.pm This module contains standard shared memory access functions.
 These can be used to access the current state of monitors etc as well as issuing commands to the monitors to switch things on and off.
-This module effectively provides a ZoneMinder API. - ZoneMinder/ConfigAdmin.pm This module is a specialised module that contains the definition, and other information, about the various configuration options.
-It is not intended for use by 3rd parties. - ZoneMinder/Trigger/.pm These modules contain definitions of trigger channels and connections used by the zmtrigger.pl script.
+This module effectively provides a ZoneMinder API.

+ZoneMinder/ConfigAdmin.pm This module is a specialised module that contains the definition, and other information, about the various configuration options.
+It is not intended for use by 3rd parties.

+ZoneMinder/Control/.pm These modules contain implementations of the various PTZ protocols.

+ZoneMinder/Trigger/.pm These modules contain definitions of trigger channels and connections used by the zmtrigger.pl script.
 Although they can be used 'as is', they are really intended as examples that can be customised or specialised for different interfaces.
 Contributed modules for new channels or connections will be welcomed and included in future versions of ZoneMinder.